adamsilver/fdpb/03-Book-A-Flight.md

 The problem with radio buttons, however, is that they're far less suitable when there are vast amounts of them.
 An airline could fly to hundreds of destinations.
 Therefore, the page becomes long and unweildly, causing the user to scroll (or keyboard users to *tab*) a lot.

 Don't get me wrong, users are more than happy to scroll and we shouldn't use this as a crutch for changing course.
 But it's certainly worthwhile exploring other options are our disposal.
+If we can eliminate the need to scroll without introducing new problems, we should.

 ### Search input